- Signs Of Depression in Your Oral Health

 If your anxiety is interfering with your ability to receive adequate oral health care, it is best to speak to a psychiatric professional about ways that you can manage your anxiety.
 You can also speak with a dentist who has experience with dental phobias about what the office can do to put you more at ease.

-Does your anxiety cause issues with maintaining your oral health or going to your appointments?
+Oral anxiety refers to the affects mental health problems have on your oral health.
 The following are questions that anxiety patients often have about how to care for their teeth while they also cope with their mental health.
 The answers are intended to be helpful to you but should not be used as a replacement for professional medical advice.

 Can Anxiety Cause You to Avoid Brushing Your Teeth?